Zantier/scuffed-jad/README.md

 https://zantier.github.io/scuffed-jad/

-Practice prayer switching in the browser against an immitation TzTok-Jad from Old School RuneScape.
+Practice prayer switching in the browser against an imitation TzTok-Jad from Old School RuneScape.

 Jad will only perform melee attacks when you stand next to it.